mooch443/trex/docs/identification.rst

 General procedure
 -----------------

 The most important thing is that consecutive tracking sequences (see :ref:`Timeline` for how they are displayed) exist for each individual and are as long as possible - while avoiding misassignments.
-So you *can* relax parameters like :func:`track_max_speed` and :func:`blob_size_ranges` to lengthen consecutive segments, but make sure that this does not lead to **unrecognized** tracking errors.
+So you *can* relax parameters like :func:`track_max_speed` and :func:`track_size_filter` to lengthen consecutive segments, but make sure that this does not lead to **unrecognized** tracking errors.
 Tracking errors are generally "fine" for the identification algorithm, but evil lurks whenever identity switches occur in the *middle* of a consecutive segment - this would mean that the switch has *not* been recognized, as consecutive segments are ended whenever "risky business" is detected.
 So a non-detection like this hints at suboptimal tracking parameters.

 ..
 NOTE::